Axon Enterprise: Other cameras

 In addition to body-worn cameras, Axon also offers interview room and in-car video systems, known as Axon Interview and Axon Fleet respectively.
-These systems, like the body cameras, integrate with the Evidence.com service.
+These systems, like the body-worn cameras, integrate with the Evidence.com service.

+In April 2025, Axon announced it would begin offering pole-mounted automated license-plate reader (ALPR) systems, as well as a method for retrofitting streetlights with similar technology.

 Software

 Evidence.com

-Evidence.com is a cloud-based digital evidence management system that allows police departments, military command center or military outpost to manage, review, and share digital evidence, particularly video evidence captured with Axon-branded cameras.
-It includes an automated redaction tool, audit trails for chain of custody purposes, and functionality to share evidence with prosecutors and others.
-A free version is offered specifically for prosecutors to receive and manage incoming digital evidence.
+Evidence.com is a cloud-based digital evidence management system that allows law enforcement agencies to manage, review, and share digital evidence, particularly video evidence captured with Axon-branded cameras.
+It includes an automated redaction tool, audit trails for chain of custody purposes, and integrated evidence sharing features.
+A free application is offered specifically for prosecutors to receive and manage digital evidence.

+Draft One

+Draft One is a generative AI product that is intended to assist with the production of traditional written police reports.
+It uses an officer's body-worn audio recording to produce a transcript and summary of a reportable incident.
+Its use by police is opposed by the Electronic Frontier Foundation.

 Evidence Sync

-Evidence Sync is a desktop application that allows law enforcement officers or military personnel to review and upload evidence from hardware devices and local files.
+Evidence Sync is a desktop application that allows users to review and upload evidence from hardware devices and local files.
 It is also used to upload logs from Taser weapons to Evidence.com.
-Although primarily intended to work with Evidence.com, it can also be used in offline mode to directly access files, if the agency prefers.
+It can also be used in offline mode to directly access files.

 Axon mobile apps

 Two mobile apps integrate with the Axon cameras and Evidence.com.
-Axon View can be paired with an Axon body camera to review, tag, and stream videos from the camera.
+Axon View can be paired with an Axon body-worn camera to review, tag, and stream videos from the camera.
 The app can give an officer instant replay and on the spot evidence.
 This evidence can be crucial for officers and prosecutors.
 A new feature they added was GPS tagging.
 Officers can automatically map video evidence with real-time tagging of metadata.
 Axon Capture is an app that can be used to capture audio, photo, and video evidence and upload it to Evidence.com using an officer's mobile phone.

 Axon Signal

-Axon Signal is a range of products that are designed to automatically trigger recordings on Axon cameras in response to certain events, such as Signal Vehicle (which can trigger after the opening of doors or activation of sirens), Signal Performance Power Magazine (a successor to the TASER Cam accessory that triggers recordings when an Taser is armed), and Signal Sidearm (a sensor for handgun holsters which triggers recording when the gun is removed).
+Axon Signal is a range of products that are designed to automatically trigger recordings on Axon cameras in response to certain events, such as Signal Vehicle (which can trigger after the opening of doors or activation of sirens), Signal Performance Power Magazine (a successor to the TASER Cam accessory that triggers recordings when a Taser is armed), and Signal Sidearm (a sensor for handgun holsters which triggers recording when the gun is removed).